MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Custom query execution

-Spring Data Cosmos DB SDK 3.x.x supports `@query` annotation for defining custom queries!
+Spring Data Azure Cosmos DB SDK 3.x.x supports `@query` annotation for defining custom queries!

 The following code shows a simple example of how to execute offset and limit queries using `@query` annotation: